Innovation

 Implicit in this approach is the double-edged sword of technology to support the analysis, collaboration and integration necessary to recognise and manage interrelated risks within a robust enterprise risk management framework.

 Hence emerging external risks expedite the likelihood of intrinsic risk.
-Effective management of this risk landscape demands a holistic enterprise risk management approach which is a considerable step up from traditional risk management procedures.
+Effective management of this risk landscape demands holistic enterprise risk management which is a considerable step up from traditional risk management procedures.

 2. Data and analytics